- Learn About

 About Efficacy Reports

 Pearson adheres to the SIIA guidelines for evaluating educational technology products.
-We would like to partner with you on a Case Study or Efficacy Study—please contact us if you are interested.
+We would like to partner with you on a Case Study or Efficacy Study—please contact your Pearson account general manager if you are interested.
 Read more about our Standards for Efficacy Research.